Thurman Munson: Legacy

 The locker that Munson used, along with a bronzed set of his catching equipment, was donated to the Baseball Hall of Fame.
 Despite a packed clubhouse, Munson's final locker position was never reassigned.
 The locker next to Yankee team captain Derek Jeter's, with Munson's number 15 on it, remained unused as a tribute to the Yankees' lost catcher in the original Yankee Stadium until the Stadium closed in 2008.
-Munson's locker was moved in one piece to the New Yankee Stadium.
-It is located in the New York Yankees Museum.
-Visitors can view the Yankees Museum on game days from when the gates open to the end of the eighth inning and during Yankee Stadium tours.
+Munson's locker was moved in one piece to the New York Yankees Museum in New Yankee Stadium, which can be visited on game days and during Yankee Stadium tours.
 Munson's number 15 is also displayed on the center-field wall at Thurman Munson Stadium, a minor-league ballpark in Canton.

 A modest, one-block street at Concourse Village East and 156th Street in The Bronx was named Thurman Munson Way in 1979.
 Two school buildings, which house several schools including Henry Lou Gehrig Junior High School, have since been built on the street.

 The area in Connecticut between Boston and New York City, has been referred to as the "Munson–Nixon line", a play on the Mason–Dixon line, after Munson and former Red Sox player Trot Nixon.
 Steve Rushin, who coined the term in a 2003 Sports Illustrated article, has pinpointed the line as running north of New Haven, south of Hartford, and along the width of central Connecticut.

 Actor Erik Jensen portrayed Munson in the 2007 ESPN produced mini-series The Bronx Is Burning.

 Munson was included on the 2020 Modern Era Hall of Fame Ballot.

 Personal life

 In September 1968, Munson married Diana Dominick at St. John's Church in Canton.
 The couple had been childhood sweethearts; Diana was already signing her name "Mrs. Thurman Munson" back in sixth grade.
 They had three children: daughter Tracy, daughter Kelly and son Michael.
 At Game 3 of the 1997 World Series in Cleveland, Diana threw out the ceremonial first pitch.
-Michael also played baseball professionally, spending three years in the Yankees' organization and one year in Double-A for the Giants.
+Michael also played baseball professionally, spending two years in the Yankees' organization in rookie and A ball and one year in independent league baseball.
 "It felt like I was competing against a ghost, because I didn't know if he would've been proud of what I'd done," Michael said of his career.
 "Nothing people said affected me, and the comparisons didn't affect me, because the pressure I put on myself was more than any pressure other people put on me."

 Munson also enjoyed handball, which he often played at the Canton YMCA.
 Frogs legs were one of his favorite foods, and he also liked chocolate.
 He also smoked cigars.

 Munson gave Yankee teammate Reggie Jackson his famous nickname "Mr. October".